 When focusing on increasing output rather than reducing initial investment cost, there is an increased net profit of $35,200 by making the wheel more aggressive.

-Our aim is to build wheels that can increase your production.
-Instead of having a wheel that is 5% cheaper, or lasts 20% longer, having a wheel that grinds more saw blades per hour actually produces more profit in the long run.
+We aim to build wheels that can increase your production.
+Instead of having a wheel that is 5% cheaper, or lasts 20% longer, having a wheel that grinds more saw blades per hour produces more profit in the long run.

 Eagle offers solutions for companies needing an array of grinding wheel applications.
 From service shops to filing rooms, our goal is to help you improve production continually.